Optional paid feature

 Objective

-Build rapport around the user's fitness journey, qualify willingness to invest $50/week, and route them to either a booking link or the $29/month community.
+Build rapport around the user's fitness journey, qualify willingness to invest $50/week, and route them to a booking link or the $29/month community.

 Handoff rule